 Many Australian’s who trade forex expect a large range of payment methods but FXCM Australia only offers the standard ways including credit card, debit card and direct transfers from other banks.
 Payment methods offered by other Australian forex brokers including paypal, Skrill (formerly MoneyBookers) and bPay are not offered.
 This can be especially frustrating as direct transfer is not instant which time needed to clear the funds from both banks.

 Editors FXCM Review Conclusion

 As a global player, originally founded in America but now headquartered in the UK due to regulatory restrictions in the US, Forex Capital Markets (FXCM) has targeted market share in Australia for some time with a very competitive Australian forex broker offering.

 Experienced Australian forex traders that require a very specific niche forex platform should consider FXCM.
-Those that require high leverage or are looking for low spreads/fees should review our Australian forex broker comparison table and providers such as Pepperstone for advanced traders or Plus500 for beginners.
+Those that require high leverage or are looking for low spreads/fees should review our Australian forex broker comparison table and a provider like Pepperstone for advanced traders.